Skip to content

 When considering how to care for your senior, learn the difference between in-home care and assisted living.

-In-Home Care
+Features of In-Home Care

-Most people prefer to remain in their own homes to age if possible, and some seniors like the privacy of receiving care from a professional in the comfort of their own home.
+Most people prefer to remain in their own homes to age if possible, and some seniors like the privacy of receiving care from a professional in the comfort of their own homes.
 In-home care also lets seniors maintain independence and control over their routine.

-Typically, services include assistance with activities of daily living, such as bathing, dressing, toileting and household tasks such as cooking, cleaning and running errands.
+Typically, services include assistance with activities of daily living, such as bathing, dressing, toileting and household tasks such as cooking, cleaning, and running errands.
 Many families hire an agency that sends a caregiver to the home for several hours each day or a few times a week, depending on the senior’s needs.
 For people who choose in-home care, use of a personal medical alert is recommended.
-Staying at home, which many think would always be preferable, must be evaluated on a person-by-person basis and should consider these factors:

 • Safety